Quantum-coherent mixtures of causal relations

 The experiment proceeds in the following way.
 The unitary $U_{BF|DE}$ is set by adjusting the window angles in the Sagnac interferometer such that the phase difference between the two paths is $\pi/2$.
 A HOM dip is then measured and the arrival time of the photons is set with a translation stage at $E$.
 The entangled state on $C$ and $E$ is initialized by preparing and measuring remote entanglement between $C$ and $B$.
+The polarization is measured using a half-wave plate (HWP), quarter-wave plate (QWP), and polarizing beam splitter (PBS) in sequence.
+The HWP and QWP are adjusted so that one polarization state can pass through the PBS.
 The polarization at $C$ is measured with a HWP and QWP, and assuming the photon has passed through the PBS, the polarization is reprepared with another QWP and HWP at $D$.
 Photons are then sent to the partial swap gate, and the polarization at $B$ is measured using another QWP and HWP.
 Coincidence counts at $F$ and $B$ are measured using Silicon avalanche photodiodes and a coincidence logic with a coincidence window of 3 ns.
 Coincidences are measured at a rate of approximately 1 kHz.
 We measure the different combinations of polarization eigenstates and repeat the procedure for the four different causal scenarios.